 The convoy came under attack by an American submarine.
 Frank was with a POW who had been a member of a submarine crew.
 The man said to him, “Here comes a fish.”
 Frank asked him what he meant and the POW said a torpedo was heading toward the ship.
 Frank waited for the impact but as he listened the sound got further away.
 Then there was a large explosion.
 The torpedo had gone under his ship and hit a ship sitting lower in the water.
 The POWs were saved because the ship sat high in the water because it had little cargo.

-An American field team liberated the camp on September 4, 1945, and the former POWs took a two-day train ride to Yokohama.
+An American field team liberated the camp on September 4, 1945, but the former POWs remained in the camp until September 10th when the former POWs marched 20 miles and were loaded onto mine cars and taken to a rail center.
+From there, they took a two-day train ride to Yokohama.
 As they entered the city all they saw was the devastation the bombings had done.
 From the train station, the POWs were marched to an area with tents where they stripped off their clothes and were sprayed with DDT.
 The clothes that had been dropped to them in the drums were burnt.
 They took showers and were issued new clothes.
+The former POWs left Japan on September 12th on a hospital ship for the Philippines.
+The ship arrived there on September 22nd.
+One former POW said, “We were immediately put on a ship and sent to Manila to the 29th Replacement Depot, where we were given physicals, shots from a few nurses, and free beer.”
 They next boarded the U.S.A.H.S.
-Marigold and given medical examinations.
+Marigold and were given medical examinations.

 He remained in Hawaii for two weeks.
 In his opinion, the Army was doing its best to fatten the former POWs up.
 While there, he was allowed a phone call home.
 When he called an unknown woman answered the phone.
 He asked to speak to his dad and she asked who it was.
 He said his name and she asked if he was the son.
 He said he was and to his surprise, she hung up.
 He next sent his sister a telegram and told her when he was arriving at Hamilton Field north of San Francisco.
 She was waiting when he arrived.
 From there he was taken to Letterman General Hospital for more medical treatment.
 He received a 90-day furlough home.